 Dr. Pennock rebuilt Le’s ACL with tendons from her own hamstrings—a common technique for ACL repair—and partially removed her meniscus.
 Following months of physical therapy, Le required a second procedure to remove scar tissue.
 She has since made a full recovery, and though she hasn’t returned to softball, she is a casual tennis player.
 While Dr. Pennock says the risk of re-injury is common in adolescents, especially girls, he calls Le’s outcome two years after surgery “nearly perfect.”

 The brightest upside of Le’s experience at Rady Children’s was the career path it’s led her down since.
 Her time spent at the Hospital inspired her to participate in FACES for the Future, an academic and job prep program that guides students toward healthcare careers.

 “Before my surgery, I hadn’t thought of a career in healthcare,” she says, “but once I met all the people involved in my care, especially all the OR staff, I knew that’s what I wanted to do.”

 Through FACES, Le was even able to observe another ACL surgery performed by Dr. Pennock—who had coincidentally been inspired to become a surgeon himself after suffering a sports-related injury in high school.
 Le is now studying pharmacological chemistry as a freshman at UC San Diego, with the hopes of becoming a pediatric surgeon—a goal she credits to Rady Children’s.

 “I truly believe everything happens for a reason,” she says.
 “Even though it was hard at the time, I’m glad my injury happened, because it brought me to Rady Children’s.
 I’m grateful it led me where I’m supposed to be.”

-Published originally in the Fall 2017 edition of Healthy Kids Magazine
+Published in the Fall 2017 issue of Healthy Kids Magazine